Social care assessment under the Care Act 2014

 - NHS Continuing care

-You can refer yourself for a needs assessment.
+You can refer yourself for a social care needs assessment.
 You can call your LA, write to them, visit the office or go on their website.
-You might also get referred for an assessment by a health professional that knows you, such as your GP or community psychiatric nurse (CPN).
+You might also get referred for an assessment by a healthcare professional that knows you.
+Such as your GP or community psychiatric nurse (CPN).

 The needs assessment